Wanda E. Evans, 93 - Austin Daily Herald

 Wanda especially loved spending time with her grandchildren and great grandchildren.

-Survivors include four children, James (Roxanne) Evans, Rhonda Henry, Jerome (Nancy) Evans, Rosellen (Brian) Rohlfing; eleven grandchildren; nine great grandchildren; two nieces, Jennifer Stephenson and Jolynn Kramer.
+Survivors include four children, James (Roxanne) Evans, Rhonda Henry, Jerome (Nancy) Evans, Rosellen (Brian) Rohlfing; eleven grandchildren; nineteen great grandchildren; two nieces, Jennifer Stephenson and Jolynn Gardner.

 She is preceded in death by her father, Earl Patterson; mother, Helen Mino; step father, Leonard Mino; daughter, Roxann; granddaughter, Madison; two sisters, Nancy and Mickey.